Will-Java-FS/oscar-ramirez/week-3/day-3/README.md

 - Unlike with state, updating a ref does NOT re-render a component
 - These are useful when working with non-React systems (such as built-in browser APIs)
 - useRef() declares a ref and can be used to hold any value, but most often holds a DOM node
-- 'useImperativeHandle()' lets you customuze the ref exposed by your component (very rarely used)
+- 'useImperativeHandle()' lets you customize the ref exposed by your component (very rarely used)
 ```
 Function Form() {
     const inputRef = useRef(null);